ysun59/DeathStarBenchData/perfGraph-Flame/README.md

 This will generate perf.data file.

 ## Deal with Data
 Download the [Flamegraph folder](https://github.com/brendangregg/FlameGraph) from github.
+We need the executable files stackcollapse-perf.pl and flamegraph.pl in it.
 ```bash
 git clone https://github.com/brendangregg/FlameGraph.git
 ```
-We need to use the executable file stackcollapse-perf.pl and flamegraph.pl in it.

 Use the scripts below to generate Flame Graph
 ```bash